-Whether this signals a growing movement to reduce light pollution and preserve dark sky locations for future generations to enjoy, or this is just a novel way to attract visitors to a destination, whatever it is, dark skies are definitely the new black.
+It’s not clear whether ‘dark sky tourism’ signals a growing movement to reduce light pollution and preserve dark sky locations for future generations to enjoy, or it is just a novel way to attract visitors to a destination.
+But whatever it is, dark skies are definitely the new black.

 This post was compiled based on experiences that include hosted stays and press trips in California, Ontario and Québec.
 But any opinions or recommendations are entirely our own.